ricoleonardo/thedepartment/README.md

 1. README.md: Contains overview.
 2. Thedepartments.sql: Contains SQL statements from dbdiagram.io.
 3. Thedepartment_createtables.py: Python script to interact with the database, insert sample data, and perform queries.
-4. README.md: This file, providing an overview of the project.
+4.	thedepartment.db: This file the database.
 5.	thedepartment.png: Image file providing an overview of the project (Entity-Relationship Diagram).